divesresearch/dives-website/content/english/blog/typescript.md

 ---
-title: Should you use Typescript?
+title: "Should you use TypeScript?"
+date: 2022-11-22
-authors: ['ugur']
+authors: [ugur]
+draft: false
 ---

 Just as JavaScript, TypeScript gets more and more attention as each day passes.